irschad/deploy-app-from-private-registry-ecr/README.md

 ### 2. Create Kubernetes Secrets:
 To pull images from a private Docker registry (Amazon ECR), Kubernetes needs access credentials.
-This can be done using the following methods (Note: These are alternatives to using docker-secret.yaml and applying it through `kubectl apply -f docker-secret.yaml`):
+This can be done using the following methods (Note: These are alternatives to using docker-secret.yaml and applying it through `kubectl apply -f docker-secret.yaml` command):

 #### Method 1: Using Docker Config File
 ```bash